-Steamboat is incredibly family-friendly.
-The childcare, ski school, family lodging options and activities for children, make it one of my favorite winter travel destinations.
+Steamboat is also incredibly family-friendly.
+The family lodging options, ski runs for kids, and activities for children, make it one of our favorite winter travel destinations.

 How to get to Steamboat Springs, Colorado